-Since 2019, she has worked as DLI’s director of Legislative Affairs.
+In February 2021, Perushek was named a DLI assistant commissioner and, since 2019, she worked as DLI's director of Legislative Affairs.
 Before her work at DLI, Perushek was senior policy advisor to Gov. Mark Dayton in 2017 and 2018 regarding initiatives for DLI and the Minnesota Department of Employment and Economic Development.
 Prior to that, she worked at the Minnesota House of Representatives for nine years, including a role as legislative director to the Speaker, where she helped develop and pass the Women’s Economic Security Act in 2014, an effort that first drew her to the work of DLI.

 Perushek earned a master’s degree in both public policy and social work from the University of Chicago.

 Kate Daly is assistant commissioner for DLI’s Workers' Compensation Division.
 Daly comes to DLI from the St. Paul City Attorney's Office and has almost two decades of workers' compensation experience in both the private and public sectors.